100 gms of Bhindi/Okra

 1 Large Tomato

-1 tbsp Tomato Puree (purely optional, for the color)
+1 tablespoon Tomato Puree (purely optional, for the color)

 1 green chilli, slited lengthwise